lantunes/interpolatd/README.md

     });
 ```

-In the snippet above, we are configuring the interpolator such that it
+In the snippet above, we are configuring the Interpolator such that it
 will substitute anything enclosed by *#{* and *}*.
 The *handleWith()* method
 accepts a **Substitutor**.
 The Substitutor is also generic, and its
 type parameter must match the Interpolator's type parameter.
 In the